 Fortunately, Roisin's doctors discovered the source of the infection, treated it with appropriate antibiotics and placed her on daily low-dose antibiotics to prevent her from developing recurrent urinary tract infections that could result in further kidney damage.

 When Roisin was four, her family moved back to Nicole's native Chicago and were referred to the experts in the Division of Urology at Ann & Robert H. Lurie Children's Hospital of Chicago.

-The Division is ranked ninth in the nation by U.S.News & World Report and is the largest pediatric urology program in the region.
 Led by Division Head Earl Y. Cheng, MD, the Founders' Board Chair in Urology, the program treats more than 7,500 children each year, with conditions ranging from simple issues to complex conditions that require surgical reconstruction.
 Its staff includes national leaders in clinical care and cutting-edge research as well as surgeons trained in using the most advanced technology.

 Because most children with VUR outgrow the condition without needing surgical intervention, Roisin's medical team, led by surgeon Edward Gong, MD, initially took a "wait and see" approach while following her closely.

 "We never knew when she had a urinary tract infection because they went straight to her kidneys and she didn't experience any symptoms," says Nicole.

 As Roisin's kidney damage progressed, and one of the organs began to shrink, it became clear that surgery was her best option.